moj-analytical-services/rpackage_training/README.md

 [here](https://dplyr.tidyverse.org/articles/programming.html)).
 In the wrangle data function we get around the use of unquoted column names by including the `.data` "pronoun".
-For example, outside of a package context `iris |> dplyr::filter(Species == "Setosa")` is valid syntax and `Species` will be interpreted as a string (the name of a column in the data frame `iris`) via "tidy eveluation".
+For example, outside of a package context `iris |> dplyr::filter(Species == "Setosa")` is valid syntax and `Species` will be interpreted as a string (the name of a column in the data frame `iris`) via "tidy evaluation".
 In a package context however, it will be interpreted as an object name (and probably the name of an object without a definition).
 This will cause the checks on the pacakge to fail.